Dual Enrollment Program

 - Hempfield High School

-- JP McCaskey High School Campus
+- McCaskey High School Campus

 - La Academia Partnership Charter School